Family Medicine Residency

 Image of Corewell health logo and Michigan State University College of Human Medicine logo

-The Corewell Health - Grand Rapids/Michigan State University Family Medicine Residency is a three-year program accepting six residents per year.
+The Corewell Health - Grand Rapids/Michigan State University Family Medicine Residency is a three-year ACGME accredited program.
 We provide residents with the unique experience of training in both urban and rural settings, preparing them to practice in a wide range of locations and meet the needs of their communities.

-Our residency is ACGME accredited with a board pass rate above the national average.
-Our graduates have gone on to pursue a broad range of careers in family medicine, from primary care, hospitalist medicine, full-spectrum family medicine with obstetric care, academic medicine, urgent care, and subspecialty fellowships.
+Our graduates have a board pass-rate above the national average and have gone on to pursue a broad range of careers in family medicine, including primary care, hospitalist medicine, full-spectrum family medicine with obstetric care, academic medicine, urgent care, and subspecialty fellowships.

 Patient smiling at his doctor